Skip to main content

 Commands

 Paper plugins do not use the commands field to register commands.
 This means that you do not need to include all of your commands in the paper-plugin.yml file.
-Instead, you can register commands using the command map.
+Instead, you can register commands using the Brigadier Command API.

-Cyclic loading describes the phenomena when a plugin loading causes a loop which eventually will cycle back to the original plugin.
+Cyclic loading describes the phenomenon when a plugin loading causes a loop that eventually cycles back to the original plugin.
 Unlike Bukkit plugins, Paper plugins will not attempt to resolve cyclic loading issues.

 However, if Paper detects a loop that cannot be resolved, you will get an error that looks like this: